Dmitry-Kravchenko-QA61/Dmitry-Kravchenko-QA61/Test_Summary_Report.md

 * **Expected Result:** The search query is parsed instantly, and all matching course cards are displayed dynamically.

 ### 🐛 Bug #3: Hover State Overlay Bug on Team / Instructors Module (ID: T337)

 * **Description:** Hovering a cursor over a Team / Instructor profile card background photo does not render the darkened opacity overlay correctly.
-As a result, the social sharing sub-elements remain hidden and unclickable, preventing users from interacting with the social media links.
+As a result, the social sharing sub-elements remain partially hidden and unclickable, preventing users from interacting with the social media links.
-* **Severity:** Major (UI/UX Functionality Restriction).
+* **Severity:** Minor (UI/UX Functionality Restriction)
 * **Steps to Reproduce:**
 1. Open the Team / Instructors module page.
 2. Locate the instructor profile card for Dmytro Kravchenko.
 3. Hover the mouse cursor directly over the instructor's background photo.
 * **Actual Result:** The darkened opacity overlay fails to trigger, leaving social links hidden and unclickable.
 * **Expected Result:** The hover state instantly triggers the opacity overlay and renders accessible social media links.
 ---

 ## 5. Conclusion & Recommendations